Wing F. Ong

-Wing Foon Ong (February 4, 1904 – December 19, 1977) was the first Chinese-American not born in the United States to be elected to a state House of Representatives when in 1946 he ran for the Arizona House of Representatives and won.
-In 1966, Ong ran for the Arizona State Senate and won, becoming the first Chinese-American to enter the State Senate.
+Wing Foon Ong (February 4, 1904 – December 19, 1977) was a Chinese-born Arizona businessman, lawyer, and politician.
+In 1946 he was eletected to the Arizona House of Representatives, becoming the first Chinese-born person elected to a state House of Representatives in the United States.
+In 1966, Ong was elected to the Arizona State Senate, becoming the first Chinese-American to enter the State Senate.

 Early years

-Ong (birth name: Ong Yut Ning) was born in Canton, Guangdong, China to Ong Dao Lung, a United States-born Chinese-American and Wong Shee.
+Ong (birth name: Ong Yut Ning) was born in Kaiping, Guangdong, China to Ong Dao Lung, a United States-born Chinese-American and Wong Shee.
 The family was going through a difficult economic situation and young Ong began his formal education sitting under a tree with the other boys in his native village.
 Ong found work as a cabin boy where he helped the cook in the ship's kitchen and carried buckets of food from the ship's kitchen to the forecastle where the ordinary seamen ate.

 In 1919, Ong arrived in the United States via California's Angel Island in San Francisco.
 The fourteen-year-old was incarcerated for three months while authorities double-checked his United States citizenship.

 Life in Phoenix

 Ong lived in California during an era when California law excluded children from segregated schools if they didn't already know English.
 In 1920 he moved to Phoenix and went to live with the family of his uncle Henry Ong Sr. He entered first grade at Grant Elementary School.
 In four years he completed elementary school and two years later graduated from Phoenix Union High School.
 He was employed by Arizona Governor Thomas E. Campbell as a houseboy during his high school years.

 Ong joined his uncle and cousins in the family business.
 However, his true passion was to become a lawyer someday.
-In 1927, his uncle, Henry, arranged a traditional Chinese marriage to sixteen-year-old Rose Wong, a girl who Ong had never met.
+In 1927, his uncle, Henry, arranged a traditional Chinese marriage to sixteen-year-old Rose Wong, a girl whom Ong had never met.
 His first encounter with his future wife was the same day that she arrived from China.
 The arranged wedding required a pact between both participants.
 He promised to help her brother and sister immigrate to the United States and she promised to support him in his goal to become a lawyer.

 In 1938, Ong, together with his uncle Henry and various Chinese-American merchants, formed the Chinese Chamber of Commerce to protect and promote their businesses.